kainn9/demo/README.md

 Todos:
 - Cleanup map(fix ladder and platform placement/visibility)
 - Delay for re-interacting interaction markers
-- Emphasis font options for dialogue
 - Dodge/Roll
+- Support/refactor for multiple attacks for player
-- "Better" enemy "ai"
+- Improve enemy "ai"
 - Better callbacks system(perhaps refactor to some sort of event-emitter+queue-processor...this could help with proper/better division of responsibilities.
 For example, preventing chatHandler from triggering core sim callbacks despite being a "client system" which is a bit of a violation of concerns).